memgraph/docs/cypher-manual/deleting-nodes-and-relationships.md

 This clause is used to delete nodes and edges from the database.

-Example.
-Removing all edges of a single type.
+For example, removing all edges of a single type:

 ```cypher
 MATCH ()-[edge :type]-() DELETE edge;